ndsizeif/alas/docs/README.md

 <details>
     <summary>file tree</summary>

 My `$HOME/.config/alacritty/`.
-I have two `toml` files that contain colorschemes `custom.toml` for those I create and `internet.toml` for others that I find posted elsewhere.
+I have two `toml` files that contain color schemes `custom.toml` for those I create and `internet.toml` for others that I find posted elsewhere.
 You can have any number of `toml` files in that subdirectory.

 ```
 ├── alacritty.toml